faixannazir62/Custom-post-content-plugin/README.md

-This plugin is under development coming soon...
+This plugin is under development, coming soon...